 We didn’t dine on property, but there were plenty of restaurant options from champagne at Bacara Bar or drinks at Foley Wine Tasting Room, to the Bistro, Spa Cafe and Ocean House (which was being renovated during our visit.)
 Ours was a quick trip, so no time for a spa service except a soak in the indoor Jacuzzi.
 Guests also have access to the redwood sauna, eucalyptus steam room, whirlpool, lounge areas and some complimentary fitness classes.

 Rates range from $400-$700 for superior room rates.
 You’ll need to check the website for current pricing, depending on the season and room type selected.
 If you opt to travel with your dog, there is a one-time $150 pet fee.
-Make reservations online with the hotel or use Expedia, Priceline or Hotelopia.
+Make reservations online with the hotel or use an online booking site such as Priceline to make your reservation.